Stephen Barbee has new execution date set - NewsBreak

 Stephen Barbee, 55, has been on death row since February 2006 awaiting execution for the February 2005 suffocation murders of 34-year-old Rider graduate Lisa Underwood and her son Jayden in their Fort Worth home.

-After Barbee’s last appeal was rejected, a new execution date is now set for November 16, 2022.Man, 36, arrested for alleged sexual assault of teen girl
+After Barbee’s last appeal was rejected, a new execution date is now set for November 16, 2022.RELATED: Man on death row for killing pregnant Wichita Falls woman granted stay of execution

 Barbee had been set for execution last October but won a stay from a federal court so his request for a pastor to pray with him and touch him in the execution chamber could be heard.
 Barbee’s attorney said the denial of this request violated his constitutional freedom to exercise his religion.